ckan/ckan/doc/contributing/cli.rst

       cd |virtualenv|/src/ckan

-   To run a ckan command without activating the virtualenv first, you have to give the full path the paster script within the virtualenv, for example:
+   To run a ckan command without activating the virtualenv first, you have to give the full path the ckan script within the virtualenv, for example:

    .. parsed-literal::